TF2Stadium/Helen/README.md

 TF2Stadium Server is the backend server component for the tf2stadium.com project written in Go.

 ### Setup
-The project uses MongoDB as a database.
-Default production account data can be found at `database/setup.txt`
+The project uses postgres as a database.
+Default development account data can be found at `database/setup.txt`

 ### Structure
 The code is divided into multiple packages that follow the usual web application structure: